CMS-Enterprise/easi-app/README.md

 you can send a GET to the health check endpoint:
 `curl localhost:8080/api/v1/healthcheck`

+### GraphQL Playground

+You can visit `http://localhost:8080/query` to access a GraphQL playground while the Go backend is running. **You will need to enter `/graph/query` as the query path in the UI for this to work.**

 #### Authorization

 Setting this `APP_ENV` environment variable to "local"